[PATCH] ERB::Util.url_encode should not escape unreserved characters

 I see the patch itself is OK.
 The question is to be or not to be able to escape tilde.

-Updated by duerst (Martin Dürst) over 7 years ago
+Updated by duerst (Martin Dürst) about 8 years ago

 The tilde was added to the unreserved characters in URIs in RFC 2396.
 It is specifically mentioned in http://tools.ietf.org/html/rfc2396#appendix-G.2:

 The tilde "~" character was added to those in the "unreserved" set,

 since it is extensively used on the Internet in spite of the